 How heavy a load can Grasspave2 support?

-Grasspave2 exceeds H20 loading and has a psi of 15, 940 so can support the weight of virtually any vehicle.
-This is why Grasspave2 has been the leading choice for porous fire lanes, utility and emergency access roads worldwide.
+Grasspave2 exceeds H20 loading and has a psi of 15,940 so it can support the weight of virtually any vehicle.
+This is one of the many reasons why Grasspave2 has been the leading choice for porous fire lanes, utility and emergency access roads worldwide.

 How much traffic can Grasspave2 withstand?

 While Grasspave2 is designed to withstand vehicular traffic, one must ensure that living grass gets enough sunlight, moisture and limited friction to protect its health.
 For example, parking in the same spots or frequent passes over the same areas on a daily basis will cause the grass distress.
 However, Grasspave2 continually protects the root zone so even if the grass blades are damaged by overuse they will recover.

 Yes, our second installation ever was one of the first porous fire lanes back in 1982, and since then we have provided product to countless other cities and countries worldwide.
 It continues to be our most popular installation.

 Absolutely.
 Grasspave2 and Gravelpave2 were the first, and continue to be one of the only ADA compliant porous pavers.
 For a link to our ASTM testing results for Grasspave2 click here.

 Can Grasspave2 be plowed in the event of snow?

 Of course.
 Grasspave2 is easy to plow year after year without needing to replace any sections because the product will flex and bend with the freeze-thaw cycle.
 Simply add a skid to the corners of the plow blades to raise them and proceed as usual.

 Does grass planted with Grasspave2 require different maintenance than regular grass?